justinlavi/Akihabara/README.md

 # 秋葉原 ・ Akihabara

-## A modern, vibrant color theme inspired by the streets of Akihabara
+## A modern, vibrant color theme with rich syntax highlighting, inspired by the streets of Akihabara

-Akihabara is a dark color theme featuring bright, vibrant text colors against a deep, blue-toned background with pleasing indigo highlights.
+Akihabara is a dark Visual Studio Code color theme featuring bright, vibrant text colors and a dark blue-toned background.
-I was inspired to create this theme after using the fantastic [Shubya][shibuya] theme by [jeroen-meijer][jeroen-meijer].

 ## Color palette